afxz/supreme-rock/README.md

 - Scrapes the latest Canva link from the webpage.
 - Posts the link to a Telegram channel whenever it gets updated.
 - Runs periodically to check for updates.
-- Admin commands for bot control and status updates.
+- Admin commands for bot control and status updates (restricted to the admin group).
-- Notifies the admin of any errors via DM.
+- Notifies the admin group of any errors via messages.

 ## How It Works
 - The bot scrapes the "Download" button link from the main page and follows it to find the Canva link.